EightFold24/pwa-training/02-JavaScript/03-objects/04-object-methods/README.md

 user.sayHi(); // Ilya
 ```

 That's a special feature of arrow functions, it's useful when we actually do not want to have a separate `this`, but rather to take it from the outer context.
-Later in the chapter <info:arrow-functions> we'll go more deeply into arrow functions.

 ## Summary